leogachimu/King_County_House_Sales/README.md

 ## STUDY LIMITATIONS

-Our best multiple linear regression model achieved an R-squared value of 0.546 and an overall p-value of 0.00.
+My best multiple linear regression model achieved an R-squared value of 0.546 and an overall p-value of 0.00.
 These metrics suffice for the present inferential modelling but are lower than the standard required for predictive modelling which would require at least an R-squared of 0.8.

-We did not have data about the profitability per sale.
-Therefore, we could not ascertain whether the distribution of mean sale price or the sales volume correlates with profitability.
+I did not have data about the profitability per sale.
+Therefore, I could not ascertain whether the distribution of mean sale price or the sales volume correlates with profitability.
 Moreover, buildings of better quality (higher grade) cost more to build per unit of measure and therefore, it could be possible that their profitability is not as high as lower-grade houses.

-We did not have data about proximity to amenities such as schools, transport infrastructure, and so on, and therefore, we could not determine how they would affect sales performance.
+I did not have data about proximity to amenities such as schools, transport infrastructure, and so on, and therefore, I could not determine how they would affect sales performance.

-The data is not augmented with data about enabling factors such as the state of the economy in County and the interest rates.
+The data is not augmented with data about enabling factors such as the state of the economy in the County and the prevailing interest rates.

 ## RECOMMENDATIONS FOR FUTURE RESEARCH

 Future studies should get data about profitability of the house sales, so as to find out the relationship between sales performance and profitability.
 This would provde a real estate agency with more solid advice about sales performance.

 Future studies should also find out proximity of amenities such as schools, and transport infrastructure.
 These could be confounding variables that could have skewed the sales performance.
-Also, the current report does not help a buyer to know if a house of their choice will afford them these proximity to these important amenities.
+Also, the current report does not help a buyer to know if a house of their choice will afford them proximity to these important amenities.

 Augmenting the dataset with data about more enabling factors such as the state of the economy in County and the interest rates.
 This would enable a seller to know the best times to sell and when not to sell.
 It would also inform a buyer about the best times to buy or take up mortgage.

 ## FOR MORE INFORMATION

 For further analysis and the highlights, kindly visit the following:
-1. Our Jupyter notebook file titled student.ipynb in this repository.
+1. My Jupyter notebook file titled king_county_house_sales.ipynb in this repository.
-2. Our presentation pdf in this repository.
+2. My presentation pdf in this repository.
 Kindly, if the pdf does not open the first time, please reload it and it will be rendered.
-3. Our presentation webpage at this link [https://arcg.is/9LDnb](https://arcg.is/9LDnb)
+3. My presentation webpage at this link [https://arcg.is/9LDnb](https://arcg.is/9LDnb)